mamamamamaa/same-it-back/README.md

-# Test task
+# Test task №2

-Test task in the SAME IT company Same for the position of JUNIOR JAVASCRIPT DEVELOPER.
+Second test task in the SAME IT company Same for the position of JUNIOR JAVASCRIPT DEVELOPER.

 ## Usage